Are you thinking of starting a small business at home?

 Businesses often demand time and resources before they start generating profit.
 Be mindful of this and give yourself a window of time when you create that your business won’t be profitable.
 However, at some point, you’d want to meet your profit goals to call your home business a success.

 Start by determining your minimum monthly income requirements and evaluate your business idea keeping that number in mind.

-5. Write Your Business Plan
+Step 6.
+Write Your Business Plan